pisti87/miunlocktool2/README.md

 A tool for unlocking bootloader on your Xiaomi/Redmi/Poco phone.
 Can be used on HyperOS1/2/3.

-Start the unlocking process before 23:59 in Beijing time You are not required to connect your phone
+Start the unlocking process before 23:59 in Beijing time.

+You are not required to connect your phone

 Source code is in the same archive as the program itself starting from version 4.5.